T'ai chi (pronounced: TY CHEE) is great for improving flexibility and strengthening your legs, abs, and arms.

 When you think about martial arts, karate and judo may come to mind.
-T'ai chi, sometimes called t'ai chi chuan, is also an ancient Chinese martial art form that was developed to enhance both physical and emotional well-being.
+T'ai chi, sometimes called t'ai chi chuan, is an ancient Chinese martial art that was developed to help a person's physical and emotional well-being.

-It's been said that t'ai chi is a combination of moving yoga and meditation.
-A person performs t'ai chi by practicing breathing exercises and a series of slow, graceful, flowing postures (also called poses) simultaneously.
-The postures consist of movements that are said to improve body awareness and enhance strength and coordination.
-Many people who practice t'ai chi say that they feel more peaceful and relaxed after a workout.
+T'ai chi is like a combination of moving yoga and meditation.
+In t'ai chi a person does breathing exercises at the same time as going through a series of slow, graceful, flowing postures.
+People who practice t'ai chi believe the postures improve body awareness and build strength and coordination.
+Many people who practice t'ai chi say that they feel more peaceful and relaxed afterward.

-T'ai chi was developed in ancient China as early as 225 AD.
-The ancient Chinese believed that the body was filled with energy, or chi, but chi could become blocked, causing illness and disease.
+In ancient China, people believed that the body was filled with energy, or chi.
+They thought that chi could become blocked, causing illness and disease.
 They believed that a person could help improve the flow of chi throughout the body and improve health by practicing t'ai chi exercises.

 The different types vary in intensity and focus.
 For example, Sun style is known for its fast footwork.
 The low-impact movements of Hao style can be practiced by people who are elderly or have special needs.
-In general, though, practicing t'ai chi improves strength, flexibility, and respiratory function.
+In general, though, practicing t'ai chi improves strength, flexibility, and respiratory function (breathing).

 During a t'ai chi class, you'll participate in forms.
-Each form is a series of movements (also called poses) performed in a specific order.
-The poses that make up the forms sometimes have visually descriptive names, such as "White Crane Spreads Its Wings" and "Grasp Sparrow's Tail."
+Each form is a series of movements that are done in a specific order.
+The poses that make up the forms sometimes have visually descriptive names, such as "white crane spreads its wings," "needle at the bottom of the sea," and "grasp sparrow's tail."

 Is your schedule jam-packed with school, work, and social activities?
 Here are a few tips for fitting in fitness and staying motivated: